Nursing, RN Technology Selective Program Admission Requirements

 Program Admission Selection Process:

-The program admission committee will review the academic records, the reflective essays, and the admission test scores.
-Students who meet minimum qualifications by the first week of May will be considered for regular decision admission and will be notified of acceptance no later than the first week in June 2018.
+The program admission committee will review the academic records, the reflective essay, and the admission test scores.
+Students who meet minimum qualifications by the first week of May will be considered for regular decision admission and will be notified of acceptance by the end of May 2018.
 S

 All students accepted